Sanochez/Gastrella/docs/planning.md

 Our project includes the stages of data analysis and research, design, development and testing.
 It will cover the main pages and functionality required for user engagement, such as business rating options and feedback forms.
 But also excludes the maintenance process and updates post-launch.

 Our project includes:
-- User accounts
+- User and business accounts
-- Business profiles
 - User reviews
-- Personalized video recommendations
-- Content creation(?)
 - Chatbot assistant
 - Virtual Customer service
 - Professional nutritionist